From Classical to Quantum: Uniform Continuity Bounds on Entropies in Infinite Dimensions: Introduction

 \textbf{FA-property.} In a recent series of papers \cite{S21,S21b}, Shirokov identified a property that he coined the {\emph{Finite-dimensional Approximation (FA) property}} on density operators.
 He showed that the set of density operators satisfying FA contains almost all states of finite entropy but left open the following question: {\em{Does any state with finite entropy necessarily satisfy the FA-property?}} We give a negative answer to this question.
 The strength of the newly introduced FA-property is due to various approximation, continuity, and stability estimates obtained for states satisfying that property in the papers \cite{S21,S21b}.
-The FA property for a state is roughly speaking equivalent to the existence of a positive semi-definite Hamiltonian $\ha$ with discrete spectrum that is diagonal in the same basis of the state such that $\tr(\rho \hat H)<\infty$.
-In addition, one asks $e^{-\beta \hat H}$ to be a trace-class operator with controlled limiting behaviour $\lim_{\beta \downarrow 0}\left(\tr(e^{-\beta \hat H})\right)^{\beta}=0.$ Using the work \cite{W78}, one could already conclude from this that any such state has finite entropy, but the converse implication was left as an open problem.
+The FA property for a state is equivalent, see \cite[Theo.$1$]{S21} to the existence of a positive semi-definite Hamiltonian $\ha$ with discrete spectrum such that the state has finite energy $\tr(\rho \hat H)<\infty$.
+In addition, one requires $e^{-\beta \hat H}$ to be a trace-class operator with controlled limiting behaviour $\lim_{\beta \downarrow 0}\left(\tr(e^{-\beta \hat H})\right)^{\beta}=1.$ Using the work by Wehrl \cite{W78}, one could already conclude from this that any such state has finite entropy, but the converse implication was left as an open problem.
+We address this is open problem in Theorem \ref{theo:FAprop}.~\\